Nagaganesh21/Text-Classification-using-Naive-Bayes-Algorithm/README.md

 Entire development part was done using Jupyter notebook while the deployment part was done using VSCode.
 ## About the Dataset
-The dataset used for this project was fetch_20newsgroups, can be imported from "sklearn.datasets".
+The dataset used for this project was fetch_20newsgroups,imported from "sklearn.datasets".
 As the name suggests, this dataset contains articles which are classified into 20 news groups, as mentioned below.

 1. alt.atheism
 2. comp.graphics